Pirates vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Freddy Peralta (5-7) will take to the mound for the Brewers and make his 16th start of the season.
+- Corbin Burnes (5-5) will take to the mound for the Brewers and make his 17th start of the season.

 |Opponent